internetofwater/WaterBudgetFramework/README.md

 7. Wyoming
 8. USBR LCRAS

 The documentation describing each of this water budgeting frameworks are in the folders in this repository.
 Some water budegting frameworks are integrated models that run on one computer program (e.g. Utah, Colorado).
-Some are ensemble models (e.g. California, New Mexico)
+Some are ensemble models (e.g. California, New Mexico).

+For a good high-level introduction to the concept of water budgeting, read Chapters 1 and 2 of the California Water Budget Handbook in detail.

 ## Ontology